andreaunitn/SegESR/README.md

 # SegESR: Segmentation Enhanced Super-Resolution

-> **TL;DR** — **SegESR** is an advanced image super-resolution diffusion framework that leverages the power of a foundational segmentation model.
+> **SegESR** is an advanced image super-resolution diffusion framework that leverages the power of a foundational segmentation model.
 Building upon the foundation of [SeeSR](https://github.com/cswry/SeeSR), this project introduces novel architectural improvements and optimization strategies to enhance generation quality and efficiency.

 ---